yasinS/preview/README.md

 <img src="readme.png" width="40%">

-Try the latest build in your browser, hosted on [GitHub Pages](https://yasins.github.io/preview/).
+* Try the latest build in your browser, hosted on [GitHub Pages](https://yasins.github.io/preview/).
+* You can also add the editor to your shelf on Chrome OS devices as a windowed app.

 ## 📓 Features
 * Live preview powered by [Showdown](https://github.com/showdownjs/showdown)